Discover how to understand men and their mixed signals which can be confusing. Texting, canceling, cooking you dinner, what does it all mean?

 “Hi Ronnie Love & Dating Coach for Women,

+I need some help to understand men.
 Two months ago I was in another town on business.
-When I got to my hotel that night a guy I went to High School with had messaged me on Facebook saying he thought had seen me in his town and had I been there?
+When I got to my hotel that night a guy I went to High School with had messaged me on Facebook saying he thought he had seen me in his town and had I been there?
 I told him I had.
 We exchanged a few short messages, then he asked me to dinner.
 I told him I was leaving town the next day.
 He said to let him know the next time I was in town and we could “grab a bite to eat.”

 Three weeks later I let him know I would be in town the next day.
 He said that unfortunately he was busy and he couldn’t make it.
 But when I pulled into town the next day he texted me and asked me to lunch.
 We met for an hour.
 We haven’t seen each other in 20 years.
 He’s 40.
 I’m 39.

-Anyway the night before he called to cancel because he had to work an extra shift.
+The night before he called to cancel because he had to work.
 But he said we needed to get together the next time I was in town.
-Anyway, I kind of wondered if that was a way of him just deciding he wasn’t in to me.
-But I was thinking, I couldn’t tell if it was even a date, so no big deal.
+I wondered if that was a way of him deciding he wasn’t into me.

-I thought I’d give it one more shot.
-I texted him the other day and let him know I’d be in town again and would he let me treat him to dinner?
+I gave it one more shot, texting him the other day that I’d be in town again and would he let me treat him to dinner?
 He accepted, but today he texted and asked, if it’s it okay for him to cook me dinner at his place.

 I can’t figure this out.
 Is this guy trying to pursue me or is this just a friend hosting a friend when I’m out of town on business?
 I’m totally into him.
 He’s very grounded and a kind person.
 I want him to like me.
 I just can’t tell if he likes me as a date or as a friend.